nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 ### Goal Standard only DLC or Prisoner Goal DLC required

 You need to get to the Prisoner, your victory is when you join the prisoner in the river.
-to get there you'll need a combo of [DLC Progressions](#dlc-progressions) and some way to get to the Subterranean Lake
+to get there you'll need a combo of [DLC Progressions](#dlc-progressions) and some way to get to the Subterranean Lake.
 For a more detailed requirement check [Here](#dlc-goal-items).
 For more info on the location of the goal: check [here](#standard-in-dlc-or-prisoner-requirements)